 How to use: When you're feeling overwhelmed by indecisiveness, or triggered before a key meeting, or wondering whether it's all worth it and wanna give up (we all have those moments), refer back to your Power Card to centre yourself.
 The invitation is to navigate the uncertainty with your best intentions, as reflected by the four principles.
 This is something you can absolutely count on: not the outcome (which you can't fully control), but the motivation you bring, the vision you hold, the North Star you choose to follow.
 Refer back to your Power Card often.

 Your Power Card attracts talent, customers and investors/sponsors.
 Your Power Card reflects your values.
 You stand for something.
 People who stand for the same values will gravitate towards you.
 In their eyes, you snap out of the blurriness into sharp relief.
 Like when your camera comes into focus.
 Snap!
-Use it

 How to use:

 Use the four principles as a starting point to write the About section of your Linkedin profile or the executive summary of your CV.

 I’m here to help the organisation solve outstanding challenges.
 (PURPOSE)

 I believe in solving problems quickly and efficiently.
 (PASSION)

 I'm great at designing human-centric solutions.
 (POWER)